aws-samples/cdk-eks-blueprints-patterns/docs/patterns/graviton.md

 This pattern deploys the following resources:

 - Creates EKS Cluster Control plane with a managed node group running on an M family Graviton3 processor

+### Addons
+Not all of the listed EKS addons support the Graviton processors.
+To find a list of supported addons, visit the [documentation](https://github.com/aws-quickstart/cdk-eks-blueprints/blob/main/docs/addons/index.md).

 ## Prerequisites